vany0114/jekyll-now/_posts/2017-6-2-SignalR-Core-SqlDependency-part1.md

 ## SignalR Core Architecture

-Now that we known the most important aspects about SignalR Core, take a look at its architecture and we realize how the SignalR Core basis is on the Asp.Net Core Sockets.
+Now that we know the most important aspects about SignalR Core, take a look at its architecture and we realize how the SignalR Core basis is on the Asp.Net Core Sockets.

 <figure>
   <img src="{{ '/images/SignalrCore.png' | prepend: site.baseurl }}" alt="">